 To date, the project has focused on identifying the limitations and challenges faced by human service providers in their efforts to assist clients in meeting their basic human needs, determining key issues faced by the general public when searching for services, and developing novel decision-making mechanisms with the goal of maximizing the efficiency of human service delivery without compromising or weakening social connectivity.

 “In the next phase, our goal is to unlock the next generation of human services, including mobile applications that can automatically construct and maintain a comprehensive list of providers within a given geographic area,” continued Zois, who leads the IMAgINE Lab at UAlbany’s College of Engineering and Applied Sciences (CEAS).

-To achieve these goals, Zois and her colleagues aim to construct a unique dataset of individual-level service-seeking trajectories for computational social science research and create algorithms for personalized and adaptive recommendations to address complex human needs over time.
+DiNicola’s work will provide critical information for Zois and her colleagues as they aim to construct a unique dataset of individual-level service-seeking trajectories for computational social science research.
+The end goal will be to create algorithms for personalized and adaptive recommendations to address complex human needs over time.

 “With limited resources, human service providers need to make technology investments and understand that data, both qualitative and quantitative, are essential for them to better meet their clients’ needs,” Dr. Chelmis underscored.

 In many cases, the providers may often be staffed by people not inclined to seek out data or who are wary of new technologies.
 “The fact that we still have those long-standing problems that human service providers are set up to address means there still is work to do, and big data can serve as a lever to creating change.”